vdfdev/jekyll-now/_posts/2022-01-20-Lessons-learned-writing-custom-salt-renderer.md

 The renderer "yaml | foo" is not available
 ```

-This error was happening even though I would follow the instructions to use any of the commands below:
+This error was happening even though I had followed the instructions to use the commands below:

 ```
 salt '*' saltutil.sync_renderers